 What could another world look like?

-This academic year 2020-2021, learn from visionaries on the front lines of imagining it, and then ask yourself, “What can I do right now, with what I have and where I am?”
+This academic year 2020-2021, Barnard students are learning from visionaries on the front lines of imagining it, and then asking themselves, “What can I do right now, with what I have and where I am?”

-After all, Barnard students don’t wait around when it comes to taking action — and in ThirdSpace@, a two-part, virtual co-curricular program (SPARK + BUILD), you can do that wherever you’ll be this year.
-(That's right, you don't need to be in New York City to participate — in fact, we're excited about working with students all around the world!)
-To support you, ThirdSpace@ brings together your peers, experienced guides, and Barnard’s Athena Center for Leadership, Office of the VP of DEI, and Center for Engaged Pedagogy.
+After all, Barnard students don’t wait around when it comes to taking action — and in ThirdSpace@, a two-part, virtual co-curricular program (SPARK + BUILD), our students are doing that from Mumbai to Massachusetts and a ton of other places around the globe.
+To support them, ThirdSpace@ has brought together their peers, experienced guides, and Barnard’s Athena Center for Leadership, Office of the VP of DEI, and Center for Engaged Pedagogy.

-ThirdSpace@ will center critical questions about how to envision another world, like:
+ThirdSpace@ centers critical questions about how to envision another world, like:

 - What leadership are we already seeing?
 What can we learn from the work of others?